Harlan Cousins Visit Ancestors

 Eva Hoaglin Harlan - Eva attended Celebration 310 in Mount Pleasant, Iowa.
 She was born May 2, 1904, in Hillsboro, Iowa, and married Lawrence Tade Harlan in 1939.
 Eva passed away August 25, 2003, and is survived by daughter Melissa Harlan Christians and two grandchildren.

-I hit a seemingly dead end but know there is a solution somewhere.
-The trick
+times I hit a seemingly dead end but know there is a solution somewhere.

-is to discover where and how to look.
-I was fortunate to have a very experienced
+The trick is to discover where and how to look.
+I was fortunate to have a

 Recently a friend asked me to join her on an outing to a library in a town across the nearby state line.
 We share a common grandparent through marriage, so I agreed to go but didnt expect the day to be very fruitful.
 I was amazed at how much material was available at that particular library.
 Genealogy research has become so popular that libraries are branching out more and more to accommodate people searching for their ancestors.